vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 3. **How do we measure if a service boundary is correct?** (No metrics existed)
 4. **How do we balance team autonomy vs system performance?** (Pure guesswork)

-### 11.1.3 The Birth of the Adaptive Granularity Strategy
+### 11.1.3 The Birth of Adaptive Granularity Governance: The Khan Microservice Pattern

 Over the next 18 months (2018-2019), I led a systematic research effort: